doiotyourself/doiotyourself.github.io/_posts/2023-01-25-Will-this-blog-make-any-money.md

 ### 2. As a personal journal

 I could make these notes and not publish them.
 In fact I have been doing this for more than a year now, but the journal is messy, and the quality is ho-hum.
-Maybe if I publish it to the internet there will be a forever-record, somewhat influencing me to up my game.
-My journal started out with a purpouse of documenting work in progress so that I could keep reasonable productivity after large gaps between progress - raising three young children takes prioty over projects.
+Maybe if I publish it to the Internet there will be a forever-record, somewhat influencing me to up my game.
+My journal started out with a purpose of documenting work in progress so that I could keep reasonable productivity after large gaps between progress - raising three young children takes priority over projects.
 And then there is my desire to help my future-self fix what ever I have made when it eventually breaks.

 ### 3. To make money?